max-andreasen/DD2421_ML/README.md

 # Read me

-THis is a read me file.
+This is a read me file.